-- 3.37 Maintenance obligations are excluded from the scope of application of the Convention.
-When the 2000 Convention was adopted, the subject matter was covered by the two HCCH Conventions of 2 October 1973.
-These have since been replaced by the Convention of 23 November 2007 on the International Recovery of Child Support and Other Forms of Family Maintenance ("2007 Child Support Convention") and the Protocol of 23 November 2007 on the Law Applicable to Maintenance Obligations ("2007 Maintenance Obligations Protocol"). - (b) the formation, annulment and dissolution of marriage or any similar relationship, as well as legal separation - 3.38 Matters that relate to marriage or any similar relationship are excluded in an effort to avoid conflict with the Convention of 14 March 1978 on Celebration and Recognition of the Validity of Marriages ("1978 Marriage Convention").114 The term "any similar relationship" is to be understood as any officially recognised form of union. - 3.39 It should be noted that the 2000 Convention will still apply to the effects of marriage and similar relationships.
-That is, rules governing relations between partners, and particularly the representation between partners independently of the applicable matrimonial property regime, are included in the Convention insofar as they are aimed at the protection of the impaired partner.
-116 - (c) property regimes in respect of marriage or any similar relationship - 3.40 Matrimonial property regimes are excluded in an effort to avoid conflict with the Convention of 14 March 1978 on the Law Applicable to Matrimonial Property Regimes ("1978 Matrimonial Property Regimes Convention").117 - 3.41 This exclusion is aimed at the functioning of a property regime.
+108 Ibid., para.
+32. Convention of 2 October 1973 on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations and HCCH Convention of 2 October 1973 on the Law Applicable to Maintenance Obligations.

+the representation between partners independently of the applicable matrimonial property regime, are included in the Convention insofar as they are aimed at the protection of the impaired partner.
+111

+- (c) property regimes in respect of marriage or any similar relationship - 3.39 Matrimonial property regimes are excluded in an effort to avoid conflict with the Convention of 14 March 1978 on the Law Applicable to Matrimonial Property Regimes ("1978 Matrimonial Property Regimes Convention").112 - 3.40 This exclusion is aimed at the functioning of a property regime.
 Similar to the exclusion in Article 4(b), it would not extend to the effects of marriage and similar relationships which are within the scope of the Convention.
-118 - A couple, both nationals of Contacting Party B, habitually reside in Contracting Party A. They have each granted a power of representation wherein they have each designated a representative in accordance with the law of Contracting Party A. The powers give general authority to representative(s) in all matters, which includes the power to sign a marriage contract or contracts to change the matrimonial property regime.
+113 - Example 3.E A couple, both nationals of Contacting Party B, habitually reside in Contracting Party A. They have each granted a power of representation wherein they have each designated a representative in accordance with the law of Contracting Party A. The powers give general authority to representative(s) in all matters, which includes the power to sign a marriage contract or contracts to change the matrimonial property regime.

 The couple have since moved back to Contracting Party B (their new State of habitual residence) and got married there.
 Upon the impairment of one of the spouse's personal faculties, their power has now become operational.
 To cover the costs of medical treatment for them, their representative wants to sell marital property.
 For this, the matrimonial property regime must be changed with a marriage contract.
-The law of Contracting Party B, which applies to the matrimonial property regime, does not allow representation when signing a marriage contract.
-Article 4(1)(c) of the Convention excludes property regimes in respect of marriage from its scope.
+Article 4(1) of the Convention excludes property regimes in respect of marriage from its scope.
 However, Article 4(2) provides that Article 4(1) does not affect the entitlement of a person to act as the representative of the adult.
 The power granted may be relied upon in this situation in accordance with Article 15.
-The fact that signing a marriage contract is a strictly personal right of Contracting Party B forms a mandatory rule (Art.
-20), so the representative cannot use the power of representation to sign such a contract under the law of Contracting Party B.